Rodneyfowlkes/-Octocat-Mockup---An-Intro-to-HTML-CSS-Layout/Readmeoctocat.md

 <p>This is an assignment to test my understanding of basic HTML and CSS layout and structure.
-Also a chance to solidify skills surrounding Git and Github their underlying concepts.  </p>
+Also a chance to solidify skills surrounding Git and Github and their underlying concepts.  </p>